 At the age of 15, my father could not care for me, so my incredible sister and her family opened their home to me.
 She taught me discipline, the value of learning, and pushing myself to a better person.
 My mother succumbed shortly afterward to the ravages of M.S.
 When I was 16, I underwent the first of four successful brain operations, despite suffering a stroke and complete paralysis on my right side after my first operation.
 With months of intensive physical and occupational therapy, combined with a positive outlook, I was able to recover.
 Due to these experiences, I believe all challenges can be overcome.

 I bring the same drive to Community Service.

-I spent over 7 years with Precision Inc., a national electronics manufacturer, leaving the company in 2002 as Director of Operations so I could be a stay at home Dad.
+I spent over seven years with Precision Inc., a national electronics manufacturer, leaving the company in 2002 as Director of Operations to be a stay-at-home Dad.
 My wife Kay and I moved to Isanti in the summer of 2001.
 We welcomed Alexander in August 2002 and Abigail in December of 2004.

-Today I am still working to spread the idea that local communities can achieve so much.
-We as individuals can have a significant impact on the quality of our communities.
+In 2019 I began working to bring greater awareness to our local communities and how important they are.
+We, as individuals, can have a significant impact on the quality of our communities.
 I have always wanted to create a way to help bring a little more light on important issues that affect us.
-Wimmer’s Wilderness Podcast spreads this message far and wide.

 I have created a Podcast called Wimmer’s Wilderness to give voice to this idea.
 Wimmer’s Wilderness is an informed look at Politics, Community, Government, Environment, and Education from a local perspective.

 Our regions, states, and countries are simply a collection of local communities working together.
 If we can make a positive change in our local communities, it will lead to better outcomes at the regional, state, and national levels.
 To learn more go to wimmerswilderness.org

 I am an avid history & philosophy reader.
 I enjoy kayaking, fishing, hiking, and biking.

 I try to live by the following attributed quote –